firebase/firebase-js-sdk/CONTRIBUTING.md

 ### Submitting an Issue

-Before you submit your issue, search [past issues][archive], [StackOverflow][stackoverflow], and the [Firebase Google Group][firebase-google-group] maybe your question was already answered.
+Before you submit your issue, try searching [past issues][archive], [StackOverflow][stackoverflow], and the [Firebase Google Group][firebase-google-group] for issues similar to your own.
 You can help us to maximize the effort we spend fixing issues, and adding new features, by not reporting duplicate issues.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Providing the following information will increase the chances of your issue being dealt with quickly: